hxmuller/pbp-portable-docs/README.md

 https://wiki.pine64.org/index.php/Pinebook_Pro

 The documentation is contained within separate directories and includes an index.html file for easy navigation.
-Click on the Releases tab to find and download the tar archive.
+Click on the release link above to find and download the tar archive.
 Download it and extract it locally.